Benjamin F. Baker: Biography

 During his service, he would often skip meals and sent the 50 cents he saved home to his family instead.
 Baker retired from the Navy with the rank of Chief Master-at-Arms in 1915.

 Chief Baker died on May 19, 1927, at Dennis Port, Massachusetts and was buried in Swan Lake Cemetery in the same town.
-His grave is cared for by AMVETS Baker Xiahros Post 333.
+His grave is cared for by AMVETS Baker Xiarhos Post 333.
 In 2015, the Dennis Historical Commission honored his service with the first public recognition of his award since his death.

 Medal of Honor citation

 Rank and organization: Coxswain, U.S. Navy.
 Born: March 12, 1862, Dennisport, Mass.
 G.O.
 No.: 521, July 7, 1899.